 - The SHT is 326 miles if each section is hiked separately.
 This breaks down into 310 miles of main trail and 16 miles of spur trail.

 - The southernmost segment from the Minnesota border through the city of Duluth is 43 miles (41 main trail miles and 2 miles of spur trails).
 This section provides is optimal for day hikes and runs, since there are no SHTA backcountry campsites within city limits.
 However, many thru-hikers and backpackers choose to enjoy the SHT in Duluth using fee-for-use campsites or other lodging arrangements.

-- The North Shore segment from the northern city limit of Duluth (Martin Road Trailhead) to the northern end of the trail is 269 miles if each section is hiked separately (255 miles of main trail and 14 miles of spur trails.)
-This segment provides both day hiking and backpack camping opportunities.
+- The North Shore segment from the northern city limit of Duluth (Martin Road Trailhead) to the northern end of the Trail is 269 miles if each section is hiked separately (255 miles of main trail and 14 miles of spur trails.)
+This segment provides magnificent day hiking, trail running and backpack camping opportunities.

 The Superior Hiking Trail is a tour of the unique features of Lake Superior’s North Shore.
 While it is characterized by ascents to rock outcroppings and cliffs, where trail users enjoy sweeping vistas of the region, the Trail also descends to travel along many prominent rivers, streams, lakes, and ponds and through diverse forest settings.
 Overlooks of Lake Superior, the Sawtooth Mountains and inland woodlands, lakes and rivers are abundant.
-The Trail follows rivers and creeks, often for distances of a mile or more, showcasing waterfalls and rapids, bends and deep gorges where thousands of years of rushing water has cut into layers of ancient volcanic rock.
+The Trail showcasing waterfalls and river rapids, bends and deep gorges where thousands of years of rushing water has cut into layers of ancient volcanic rock.

 One of the more challenging aspects of hiking the Trail is the elevation changes.
 Instead of long climbs and descents found in mountains, the SHT is constantly ascending and descending.